kmc6/F1/README.md

 <sub>Figure 13 - Line Plot showing average driver age by season.</sup>

-### Multivariate Analysis
-MA was conducted on the final data-frame containing driver performance variables, to check for correlation: a) visually using seaborn pair-plot to check for distribution, and b) calculating correlation coefficients in the form of a heat-map, where the strongest correlations are highlighted in ‘red’ (see figure 14).
-Both methods were used as linear regression models assume normal distribution of variables, linearity of variables and variable independence <insert code + diagrams>

 ### Feature Engineering
 Consequently, feature engineering was employed to create long-term driver performance variables as well as short-term predictor driver performance variables (such as winning the last race or securing pole position in the last race) to serve as signals of driver consistency <insert code & diagrams>.